SymfonyId/symfony-docs-id/book/routing.rst

 Adding a Host Requirement
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 2.2
+    Host matching support was introduced in Symfony 2.2

 You can also match on the HTTP *host* of the incoming request.
 For more
 information, see :doc:`/components/routing/hostname_pattern` in the Routing